 No, you can’t.
 The FDR process can only work if both sides in a dispute agree to participate.
 There may also be impediments to FDR proceeding, such as intervention orders.

 No. It is your choice whether you have someone attend the FDR with you.
 However, both sides have to agree to allow the other to bring a lawyer or other person along to the FDR.
-If both parties bring their lawyers, the lawyers can help draft a settlement agreement at the end of the FDR.
+This is common for Property FDRs but not usual for Parenting FDRs.

-Apart from a lawyer, you can bring another adviser, a family member or a trusted friend.
+In Property FDR, apart from a lawyer, you can bring another adviser, a family member or a trusted friend.
 However, you need the agreement of the other party to have anyone with you and you can agree or not to the other party having someone with them.
 If you do not agree for the other party to have someone accompany them to the FDR, they may likewise not agree to you bringing someone along.
-It is common for disputing parties to each have one or more people with them to help them at the FDR.

 Anyone who comes with you to the FDR will have to sign a Confidentiality Agreement before they will be allowed to attend.